• 10.00am - 5.30pm

 Slim (1891-1970) was given a temporary commission in the Royal Warwickshire Regiment in August 1914 at the start of the First World War.
 He served at Gallipoli, where he was wounded, and in Mesopotamia, where he gained a Military Cross.
 He avoided a return to civilian life by obtaining a permanent commission in the Indian Army in 1918.

-His inter-war career was slow, but he attended the Quetta Staff College where his performance resulted in appointments to Army Headquarters in Delhi and then Staff College, Camberley, where he taught from 1934 to 1937.
+His inter-war career was slow.
+He attended the Quetta Staff College, where his performance resulted in appointments to Army Headquarters in Delhi and then Staff College, Camberley, where he taught from 1934 to 1937.

-Promoted to lieutenant-colonel in 1938, Slim commanded 2nd Battalion, 7th Gurkha Rifles before becoming head of the Senior Officers' School at Belgaum.
+Promoted to lieutenant-colonel in 1938, Slim commanded 2nd Battalion, 7th Gurkha Rifles before becoming head of the Senior Officers' School at Belgaum (in what is now the Indian state of Karnataka).

 Field Marshal William, Viscount Slim, 1967